AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/deployment/configurations/aem-hosts.md

 #### Image URL generator

-In `Aem.swift`, the custom AEM headless client implementation, a custom function `imageUrl(..)` takes the image path as provided in the `_path` field in the GraphLQ response, and prepends it with AEM's host.
+In `Aem.swift`, the custom AEM headless client implementation, a custom function `imageUrl(..)` takes the image path as provided in the `_dynamicUrl` field in the GraphQL response, and prepends it with AEM's host.
 This function is then invoked in the iOS views whenever an image is rendered.

 + `WKNDAdventures/AEM/Aem.swift`